filipmaelbrancke/playground/README.md

 # playground

-Trying to program a bit during the evenings while solution-architecting at the job...
+Trying to program a bit during the evenings while not-programming at the job...

 - [playing around with backend development in Rust](rust/api/)
 - [echo command in Rust](rust/recho/)